Pranathi2307/bert_sentiment_analysis/README.md

 Movie Review Sentiment Analysis (BERT):=
-This project uses BERT Transformer to analyze the sentiment of movie reviews — whether they are positive or negative.
-It also includes a Streamlit web app for real-time prediction.
+This project uses BERT Transformer to analyze the sentiment of movie reviews — whether they are positive or negative.It also includes a Streamlit web app for real-time prediction.

 Project Overview:=
 The goal of this project is to predict the sentiment of a given movie review using BERT (Bidirectional Encoder Representations from Transformers), a state-of-the-art NLP model from Google.

 Dataset:=
-Dataset Used: IMDB Movie Reviews Dataset
+The dataset used is the [IMDb Movie Reviews Dataset](https://huggingface.co/datasets/imdb) from Hugging Face.
 The dataset contains 50,000 movie reviews, equally divided between positive and negative sentiments.

 Data Preprocessing:=